brycenbb/amazonreactclone/README.md

 # My Amazon clone!

-I took up this project to really test my React and broader Javascript skills in being able to create a diverse range of funtionalities.
+I took up this project to really test my React and broader Javascript and React skills in being able to create a diverse range of funtionalities.
+The project is hosted on Netlify [here](https://brycenreactamazonclone.netlify.app) .
 This is being developed alongside my 4-week team project at School of Code and thus will be updated less frequentyly than my normal projects.
 I have decided to tackle this behemoth of a project in chunks:

 ## Current Task